mbarbetti/optunapi/README.md

 or loaded and expanded by any other connecting machines.
 To refer to a particular optimization session a client has to encode the name of the corresponding configuration file within its HTTP request.

-Consider the simple use-case provided by OptunAPI where we want to find the minimum of a paraboloid with vertex in \\(2, 3)\\: [`optunapi/tests/simple_client.py`](https://github.com/mbarbetti/optunapi/blob/main/tests/simple_client.py).
+Consider the simple use-case provided by OptunAPI where we want to find the minimum of a 2D-paraboloid with vertex in \\(2, 3)\\: [`optunapi/tests/simple_client.py`](https://github.com/mbarbetti/optunapi/blob/main/tests/simple_client.py).
 Since the provided configuration file is named `optuna-test.yaml`, then the GET request submitted by the client to receive the hyperparameters set has to contain the string `'optuna-test'`: